BBC Look North (North East and Cumbria): Broadcast times

 On weekdays, Look North broadcasts six three-minute opt-outs during BBC Breakfast at 27 minutes past and 3 minutes to each hour.
-A ten-minute lunchtime programme follows at 1:35pm with the main half-hour edition at 6:30pm and a ten-minute late update is shown at 10:25pm, following the BBC News at Ten.
+A ten-minute lunchtime programme follows at 1:30pm with the main half-hour edition at 6:30pm and a ten-minute late update is shown at 10:30pm, following the national BBC News bulletins at 1pm, 6pm and 10pm.

-Look North also airs three bulletins during the weekend: early evening bulletins on Saturday and Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
+Look North also airs three bulletins during the weekend: early evening bulletins on Saturday and Sunday and a late night bulletin on Sundays.
 The times of these bulletins usually vary.